navinranjan7/WTPose/README.md

 creating a new branch.
 The feature dimensions (spatial and channel dimensions) output by various blocks are shown in parentheses.
 </p><br />

-Pose estimation examples using WTPose are demonstrated in our paper, showcasing the effectiveness of our approach.
+Pose estimation examples using WTPose, showcasing the effectiveness of our approach.

 ## **Paper Link**